 • For this individual assignment, students will create a digital pedagogy resource that facilitates modes of learning and challenges the way we think about scholarship in academic and public discourse.
 Digital pedagogy resources can be lesson plans, workshops, or overviews on how to develop skills and knowledge around a digital tool or technology.
 Students will submit a 500-word reflection on the rationale and development of their produced resource and present their project in a lightning talk format in the final week of the course.
-The breakdown of the assignment will be 30% pedagogy resource, 5% reflection, and 5% presentation.
+The breakdown of the assignment will be 30% pedagogy resource, 5% reflection, and 5% presentation (Detailed instructions on Quercus Assignment section).